-Guy Stuff is a highly interactive and fun program that utilizes videos, games and group activities to teach this information from a social learning perspective.
-We offer programs for boys in 5th grade, middle school, and high school.
+Guy Stuff is a hygiene/puberty education program taught from a social learning perspective for boys who present with ADHD or learning disabilities.
+We offer separate versions of Guy Stuff for boys in 5th grade, middle school and high school.

 Age-appropriate topics taught within a social learning context include:

-Participants report that they learned a great deal from the program and found that the shared experience of learning amongst a group of similar age boys allowed them to feel comfortable asking questions and sharing concerns.
+Participants report that they learned a great deal from the program and found that the shared experience of learning amongst a group of similar-age boys allowed them to feel comfortable asking questions and sharing concerns.